safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 | Signature      | 64    | 969308e2abeda61a0c9c41b3c615012f50dd7456ca76ea39a18e3b975abeb67f275b07810dd59fc928f3f9103e52557c1578c7c5c171ffc983afa5306466b126 | Signature bytes         |
 | Signature Type | 1     | 1f                                                                                                                               | 1f hex is 31 in decimal |

-#### Creating Smart contract signatures (EIP-1271)
+#### Creating Smart contract signatures

 ---

 **1/1 Safe Account**

 The smart contract signatures supported by Safe differ from regular ECDSA signatures.
-We will use the special method `SigningMethod.ETH_SIGN_TYPED_DATA_V4` to generate these signatures.
+We will use the special method `SigningMethod.SAFE_SIGNATURE` to generate these kind of signatures.

 To start signing with the 1/1 Safe, we need the adapter for `owner3` and the new `safeAddress` for the signature.
 The new `safeAddress` is associated with the child Safe Account.
 Let's connect the adapter and safe, and continue with the signing process: